cy2550/NLP2020/README.md

 # nlp2020
- homework and more for nlp2020
+ Homework and more for nlp2020

- implement of algos
+ Implementation of NLP algorithms